Colton Haynes, Jeff Leatham Engaged: What To Know About ‘Arrow’ Star’s Fiancé

-Colton Haynes is now off the market as the Teen Wolf actor’s engagement to now-fiance Jeff Leatham has made the headlines.
+Colton Haynes is now off the market as the Teen Wolf actor’s engagement to now-fiancé Jeff Leatham has made the headlines.
 Leatham’s name is big in the world of celebrities because he serves as the go-to person when stars want gorgeous flower arrangements done for special occasions.
-But aside from being a renowned celebrity florist, fans want to know more about Hayne’s fiance.
+But aside from being a renowned celebrity florist, fans want to know more about Hayne’s fiancé.

 1. Jeff Leatham is the Artistic Director Of Four Seasons Hotel George V in Paris.

 Colton Haynes’ beau started out helping a floral designer for the Four Seasons Hotel Beverly Hills in 1994.
 He had many setbacks and made mistakes, but after four years of working hard with the company, he arrived at George V as the Artistic Director in 1999, according to his Four Seasons biography.
-That time, Hotel George V was still under renovation, but with the genius Leatham around, it eventually became one of Paris’ top attractions known as the “flower hotel.”
+That time, Hotel George V was still under renovation but with the genius Leatham around, it eventually became one of Paris’ top attractions known as the “flower hotel.”

-Almost twenty years later, Leatham recalled how his beginning was a “fluke,” but turned into something that he loves doing.
+Almost twenty years later, Leatham recalled how his beginning was a “fluke” but turned into something that he loves doing.

 “It started as a fluke and I turned it into a passion.”